 - Rear bumper, centre

 - Door handle, left rear

-- Parcel shelf, centre, underside
+- 3 Cargo area, central and furthest in under the floor

 - Door handle, right rear

-- Centre console, under the rear section
+- 6 Centre console, under the rear section

 - 6 Centre console, under the front section.

 People with pacemaker operations should not come closer than 22 cm to the keyless system's antennae with their pacemaker.
 This is to prevent interference between the pacemaker and the keyless system.